What is Reglazing?

 Reglazing 101: Myths vs. Facts

-MYTH: Reglazing doesn't last - it peels, gets dull, turns yellow, chips easily and has to be done over and over again.
+MYTH: Reglazing does not last - it peels, gets dull, turns yellow, chips easily and must be done over and over again.

 MYTH: Reglazing is messy and time-consuming.

 FACT: Most reglazing work can be completed in a matter of hours and is ready to use in two days.
 All hardware, fixtures, and areas surrounding the piece to be reglazed are masked off to prevent overspray.
 A light dust may settle on unmasked surfaces.
 This dust is easily wiped up by the homeowner.

 MYTH: Reglazing is expensive - I can replace a bathtub for what it costs to reglaze it.

 FACT: Reglazing is far more cost-effective than replacement.
 Many homeowners do not consider all the aspects of replacing their old bathtubs, sinks or tile.

 ASK YOURSELF THESE QUESTIONS...

 - What will I find when I remove my old fixtures?
 Will I find crumbling walls or outdated plumbing that will also have to be replaced?

 - Replacement pieces are inexpensive but what about the high charges for installation?